maucejo/book_template/docs/manual.typ

 	]]

 	#argument("version-usage", default: none, types: ("string", content))[Description of the version usage of the book.
 It can include the version number, the date or any licensing information.
 It is displayed in the footer of the title page.
 	]

+	#argument("show-cover-author", default: true, types: "bool")[
+		If `true`, the author name is displayed on the cover page.
+	]
 ]